Arriving from Abroad

 Counselling Service podcast for international students – this podcast explores some of the emotional challenges faced by international students.
 It focuses on issues around coping with change, adapting to a new culture and language, and looks at some of the emotions that may emerge in the process of adjustment to a new environment.

-Wolfson welfare support – for confidential listening and advice, students can speak to any member of the college welfare team made up of the Senior Tutor, student welfare officers and student peer supporters.
+Wolfson welfare support – for confidential listening and advice, students can speak to any member of the college welfare team made up of the Student Support and Engagement Officer, Academic Registrar, Senior Tutor and Dean of Welfare, student welfare officers and student volunteer peer supporters.

 Oxford University Language Centre – the Language Centre runs courses in English such as academic writing and conversations skills.

-Oxford University Student Union – the Student Union represents all students at Oxford and provides support and services for home and international students alike.
+Oxford University Student Union – the Oxford SU represents all students at Oxford and provides support and services for home and international students alike.